Manual J Calculation: Sizing of HVAC Systems

 Climate Zone

 Climate zones are essential in calculating how much heating and cooling capacity a building requires.
 Different climate zones have unique weather patterns and temperatures that impact the heating and cooling required.
-A building located in a colder climate will require more heating capacity, while one in a hot climate requires more cooling capacity.
+A building located in a colder climate will require more heating capacity, while one in a hot environment requires more cooling capacity.

 There are eight climate regions, as identified in the map above.
 You’ll likely want to avoid central heat pumps in regions 6, 7, and 8.
 Gas furnaces and boilers are ideal in these regions; however, you may also want to consider dual-fuel heat pumps, which utilize a gas furnace as a backup heat source.